-Arnica Artist-Run Centre welcomes proposals from artists, collectives, or curators.
-Arnica aims to present recent, ongoing, or site-specific projects that range across disciplines and media.
-The programming committee seeks projects that are thoughtful, innovative, and socially engaged.
+Arnica Artist-Run Centre welcomes proposals from emerging or established professional artists*, collectives, or curators for the regular programming of our 2018 / 2019 exhibition season.
 Indigenous artists and curators are encouraged to apply, as well as those whose works consider questions of diversity, inclusion or/and facilitating participation.
-Arnica presents artistic projects that range across artistic disciplines and media.
+Arnica presents artistic projects that range across disciplines and media.
 The Arnica programming committee seeks innovative approaches that reflect contemporary social concerns with the possibility of significant community outreach, whether face-to-face or online.

 Arnica is located in Kamloops, BC, in the Old Courthouse Cultural Centre, one of the city’s most prominent historical landmarks, with two small exhibition spaces.
-The main gallery can accommodate work of any medium, while The Vault is ideally suited for intimate installations, sound, or video works.
+The main gallery can accommodate work of any medium, and measures 238 square feet with 9 ft ceilings.
+The Vault space is ideally suited for intimate installations, sound, or video works.
 Arnica has a content management system capable of live-streaming and facilitating interactive online extensions of exhibition content.
 We also have an interactive tablet programmed with each exhibition’s content to assist the visually impaired, including verbal descriptions of the artwork and audio versions of critical essays accompanying exhibitions.

 Arnica supports projects through CARFAC exhibition fees.
 Partial funding assistance for travel and shipping is budgeted, but, ultimately contingent on funding.